cloudmesh-community/sp19-222-92/project-report/report.md

 :wave: Overal you are well on your way but proof read proof read proof read!
 Careful when you copy and paste, avoid jargon be direct.

-# Analysis of soccer data with kmeans :hand: hid-sp19-222-92
+# Analysis of soccer data with kmeans hid-sp19-222-92

 | Your Name, ANother Name,
 | yourname@gmail.com, anothername@example.edu